-- Replace the Public Safety Training Academy (PSTA) in the LSC West District with a new residential community that includes supporting retail, open spaces, and community facilities. - Maintain the established residential neighborhoods throughout Gaithersburg West. - Create a sustainable community that will attract nationwide interest with design and materials that minimize carbon emissions, maximize energy conservation, and preserve water and air quality. - Ensure that development in the Piney Branch Special Protection Area uses the best available stormwater management treatment techniques to protect the watershed's headwaters. - Meet the recreation needs of the Gaithersburg West area by identifying and acquiring a site for a new local public park. - Support the County's Agricultural Reserve with zoning that requires acquisition of Building Lot Termination (BLT) easements to achieve maximum densities.
+- Create the LSC Loop as the organizing element of the open space plan to connect districts and destinations, incorporate natural features, and provide opportunities for recreation and nonmotorized transportation. - Replace the Public Safety Training Academy (PSTA) in the LSC West District with a new residential community that includes supporting retail, open spaces, and community facilities. - Maintain the established residential neighborhoods throughout the GSSC Master Plan area. - Create a sustainable community that will attract nationwide interest with design and materials that minimize carbon emissions, maximize energy conservation, and preserve water and air quality. - Ensure that development in the Piney Branch Special Protection Area uses the best available stormwater management treatment techniques to protect the watershed's headwaters. - Meet the recreation needs of the GSSC area by identifying and acquiring a site for a new local public park in the Quince Orchard area and requiring the dedication of parkland for new parks and open spaces in the LSC Districts. - Support the County's Agricultural Reserve with zoning that requires acquisition of Building Lot Termination (BLT) easements to achieve maximum densities.